noir-lang/noir/docs/docs/noir/standard_library/meta/struct_def.md

 ---
-title: StructDefinition Methods
+title: StructDefinition
 ---

-This module contains methods on the built-in `StructDefinition` type.
+`std::meta::struct_def` contains methods on the built-in `StructDefinition` type.
 This type corresponds to `struct Name { field1: Type1, ... }` items in the source program.

 ## Methods